cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 The new field `cleanupPolicy` has three possible values:

-1. When "empty", the Kubernetes API server defaults the value to `Inherit`.
+1. When not set, the value set by `--default-secret-cleanup-policy` is used.
-2. When `Inherit`, we say that this field "inherits" the value of the flag `--enable-certificate-owner-ref`.
 3. When `OnDelete`, the owner reference is always created on the Secret resource.
 4. When `Never`, the owner reference is never created on the Secret resource.